Preparing for a Mammogram

 What to Expect When Getting a Mammogram

-Many women have suspicious finding in their first mammogram because their doctor has no previous image to which to compare the results.
-If a follow-up mammogram or breast ultrasound is ordered, it may be simply out of an abundance of caution.
+Many women have suspicious findings in their first mammograms.
+That’s common because their doctor has no previous images for comparison.
+If a physician orders a follow-up mammogram or breast ultrasound, it may be simply out of an abundance of caution.